nightroman/FarNet.Redis/README.md

 [#358]: https://github.com/microsoft/garnet/issues/358
 [FAQ]: https://microsoft.github.io/garnet/docs/welcome/faq

-For faster local connections, consider `127.0.0.1` instead of `localhost` in configuration strings.
+Configuration: Using `127.0.0.1` instead of `localhost` may work faster.

 Garnet: The same key may simultaneously exist as string and object, see [#358].
 Mind expected inconsistencies and not unique `Search-RedisKey` results.